Find Grad Schools

 • Plating Engineer

-There were about 27,000 jobs for Materials Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 27,000 jobs in the United States for Materials Engineer.
 New jobs are being produced at a rate of 1.9% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Materials Engineer by 2026.
 There will be an estimated 1,900 positions for Materials Engineer per year.

 undefined